Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: Appendix

 \subsubsection{Closed form solutions of the EIR/EIRR models}

 The systems of ordinary differential equations for the EIR/EIRR models are linear, and thus can be solved in closed form.
-We used \texttt{Mathematica} Version (13.1) to calculate the closed form solution (see the appendix for the solution to the EIRR ODE system).
+We used \texttt{Mathematica} Version (13.1) to calculate the closed form solution.